 Keisha Rogers is a twelve year educator currently residing in the metro Atlanta area.
 The California native has visited 34 states, 12 countries, and looks forward to the opportunity to work abroad this summer.
 Follow her journey on Instagram @toobusytraveling!

 Take the challenge-what are your Top 5 Restaurant Picks in New Orleans!
+Your favorite New Orleans dishes?
 Check back next month for the Top 5 Restaurant Picks in Charleston, SC!
-If you would like to take part in this restaurant series please email me at: email@example.com!
+If you would like to take part in this restaurant series please email me at: [email protected]!
 Be sure to head to the Food section of The Sophisticated Life for more great food posts!